ccc-oder/cccoder.org/README.md

 # [CCCoder - cccoder.org](https://www.cccoder.org/)

++ en: Chaos Computer Club on the Oder
-Chaos Computer Club an der Oder
++ de: Chaos Computer Club an der Oder

 # Idea of Hackerspace

 A hackerspace (also referred to as a hacklab, hackspace, or makerspace) is a community-operated, often "not for profit" (501(c)(3) in the United States), workspace where people with common interests, such as computers, machining, technology, science, digital art, or electronic art, can meet, socialize, and collaborate.[1]
 Hackerspaces are comparable to other community-operated spaces with similar aims and mechanisms such as Fab Lab, men's sheds, and commercial "for-profit" companies.
 [Hackerspace - Wikipedia](https://en.wikipedia.org/wiki/Hackerspace)